hanjingo/doc/interview.md

 ### DL

+#### How does deep learning differ from traditional machine learning?

+Deep learning is a subset of machine learning that uses multi-layered neural networks to automatically learn hierarchical feature representations from raw data.
+Traditional machine learning requires manual feature engineering, where domain experts hand-craft input features.
+Deep learning eliminates feature engineering by learning features end-to-end, but requires much more data and compute.
+Traditional ML works well with small datasets and is more interpretable; deep learning excels at unstructured data (images, audio, text) and scales with data size and compute.

+For more info, see: [Deep Learning](AI/dl.md)

+#### How are biological neurons similar to artificial neural networks?

+Both biological and artificial neurons receive inputs, process them, and produce outputs when a threshold is reached.
+Biological neurons receive signals through dendrites, integrate them in the cell body (soma), and fire an action potential down the axon if the sum exceeds a threshold.
+Artificial neurons perform a weighted sum of inputs, apply an activation function (like sigmoid or ReLU), and output a value.
+Both are connected in networks where the strength of connections (synaptic weights in biology, numerical weights in ANNs) determines influence.
+The key difference is that biological neurons are far more complex, with temporal dynamics, chemical signaling, and various neurotransmitter types.

+For more info, see: [Deep Learning](AI/dl.md)

+#### What are activation functions, and where are they used?

+Activation functions introduce non-linearity into neural networks, allowing them to learn complex patterns beyond simple linear transformations.
+Without activation functions, stacking multiple layers would be equivalent to a single linear layer.
+They are used in every hidden layer and output layer of a neural network to transform the weighted sum of inputs into an output value.
+Common activation functions include ReLU (most popular for hidden layers), sigmoid (for binary classification outputs), softmax (for multi-class), and tanh.
+The choice depends on the problem, network architecture, and training dynamics.

+For more info, see: [Deep Learning#Activation Function](AI/dl.md)

 #### What are Autoencoders and how do they work?

 Autoencoders are a type of neural network designed to learn efficient representations of input data by compressing it into a lower-dimensional latent space and then reconstructing it back to its original form.
 The main goal is to capture the most important features of the data while minimizing information loss.